Prayag2/bspdd/README.md

 	-n <name of new desktop>
 	-m <MONITOR_SEL, see bspc(1) for more info >
 ```
-Here, `-m` can be used to get manage desktops for specific monitors.
-By default, all monitors are managed by default
+Here, `-m` can be used to manage desktops only on specific monitors.
+By default, all monitors are managed by the script.

 ## TODO
 - [X] Confirm if this script works on dual/triple monitor setups.